VPNL/TemporalChannels/README.md

 ### Using the model_roi function

-Example of fitting the 2 temporal-channel model using V1 data from Exp1 & Exp2:
+Example of fitting a two-channel model using V1 data from Exp1 & Exp2:

-    [roi, model] = model_roi(‘V1', '2ch', {‘Exp1’ 'Exp2'});
+    [roi, model] = model_roi(‘V1', '2ch-lin-quad', {‘Exp1’ 'Exp2'});

-Example of fitting a GLM using V1 data from Exp1 & Exp2 and validating on V1 data from Exp3:
+Example of fitting a GLM using V1 data from Exp1 & Exp2 and then validating on V1 data from Exp3:

     [roi, model] = model_roi(‘V1', 'glm', {‘Exp1’ 'Exp2'}, 'Exp3');